Anger Management (film): Plot

+Dave receives a phone call that Buddy's mother is having surgery, so they drive up to Boston, only for it to be extremely minor, as Dave had exaggerated it.
+At a bar, Buddy tries to get Dave to be more spontaneous by using an obnoxious pick up line on a woman named Kendra.
+When it works, Buddy leaves.
+Dave goes back to Kendra's house so he can use the phone to get in touch with Buddy.
+Kendra attempts to seduce Dave, who declines because of Linda and is thrown out.
+Buddy says that Kendra is an actress and that it was all a prank, but he did tell Linda that Dave was with another woman.

-To enhance Dave's assertiveness, Buddy arranges for him to get revenge on Arnie Shankman, who has become a Buddhist monk.
+To enhance Dave's assertiveness, Buddy arranges for him to get revenge on Arnie Shankman, who has become a Buddhist monk, under the alias name, "Pana Kamanana".
 Arnie apologizes, but then laughs when reminded of the kiss incident.
 Buddy and an initially hesitant Dave provoke Arnie by lying about Dave molesting Arnie's mentally ill sister.
 A fight ensues, and after defeating Arnie the duo flee and Dave is delighted to have had his revenge.

-Linda tells Dave she has agreed to follow Buddy's advice that they have a trial separation; Buddy explains to Dave that this is to give him time to improve his behavior.
+Linda tells Dave she has agreed to follow Buddy's advice that they have a trial separation; Buddy explains to Dave that this is to give him time to improve his attitude.
 Dave attacks him when he learns he is dating Linda.
 Dave returns to court where Buddy issues a restraining order against him for attempting to choke him while wearing a neck brace (which later turned out to be fake).
 Dave snaps at work when he learns Frank promoted Andrew to the position he had expected.
-He punches Andrew in the face and wrecks Frank's office with a golf club.
+He punches Andrew in the face and trashes Frank's office with a golf club.

 Learning from Andrew that Buddy has taken Linda to a New York Yankees game, Dave assumes Buddy intends to steal his marriage proposal idea and races to the stadium.
-Security captures him, but New York Mayor Rudy Giuliani orders them to allow Dave to speak.
+A security agent named Gary is revealed to be Galaxia, who lets Dave onto the field.
+Security ends up capturing him, but New York Mayor Rudy Giuliani orders them to allow Dave to speak.
 Linda is moved when Dave announces publicly that he is willing to change.
 At her request, he kisses her in front of the crowd and she accepts his proposal.
-Linda then reveals that the game was the final phase of his therapy and explains that the aggravation he endured was all Buddy's doing.
-She adds that most of the people involved were in on Buddy's plans to help Dave stand up for himself.
+Linda then reveals that the game was the final phase of his therapy and explains that the aggravation he endured was all part of a setup planned by herself and Buddy after she read his anger management book.
+She adds that most of the people involved were in on Buddy's plans to help Dave boost his confidence.

+At a barbecue celebrating his graduation, Dave and his friends are confronted at gunpoint by a man whose car Buddy destroyed, only for it to be just a prank organized by Dave.
+As they all start singing "I Feel Pretty", the man is accosted by Chuck, who then joins in on the song.